You've asked, we've answered.

 - Communications & Review: Responding to questions, carrying out the back and forth needed to remove all tracking and comments from the file, completing a final skim to prepare the file for submission.

-Once you've received your quote, we confirm the scope of edit with you and make any requested adjustments before work begins.
+Once you've received your estimate, we will confirm the scope of edit with you and make any requested adjustments before work begins.

-Can the quote be changed, such as setting a price limit?
+Can the estimate be changed, such as setting a price limit?

 Yes.
 We’re here to serve you, so let’s figure out the best approach for your individual situation.